-Inventories consist of food, beverage, and merchandise and are stated at the lower of cost (first-in, first-out method) or market.
+Inventories consist of food, beverage, and merchandise and are stated at the lower of cost (first-in, first-out method) or net realizable value.

-Property and Equipment
+Property and equipment

-Property and equipment are recorded at cost, less accumulated depreciation.
+Property and equipment, net are recorded at cost, less accumulated depreciation.
 Equipment consists primarily of restaurant equipment, furniture, fixtures and smallwares.
-Depreciation is calculated using the straight-line method over the estimated useful life of the related asset, which ranges from three to 15 years.
+Depreciation is calculated using the straight-line method over the estimated useful life of the related asset, which ranges from 3 to 15 years.
 Expenditures for major additions and improvements are capitalized.
-Leasehold improvements are capitalized and amortized using the straight-line method over the lease term, including option periods that are reasonably assured of renewal, or the estimated useful life of the asset, which ranges from five to 20 years.
+Leasehold improvements are capitalized and amortized using the straight-line method over the shorter of the lease term, including option periods that are reasonably assured of renewal, or the estimated useful life of the asset, which ranges from five to 20 years.

-Leases and Leasehold Improvements
+Leases and leasehold improvements

 The Company leases land and or buildings for its corporate offices and all of its restaurants under various long-term operating lease agreements.
 The Company determines if a contract contains a lease at inception.
-The lease term begins on the date that the Company takes possession under the lease, including the pre-opening period during construction, when in many cases the Company is not making rent payments ("Rent Holiday").
+The lease term begins on the date that the Company takes possession under the lease, including the pre-opening period during construction, when in many cases the Company is not making rent payments.